Franking: History of the "franking privilege"

-The phrase franking is derived from the Latin word "francus" meaning free.
+The phrase franking is derived from the Franks, a Germanic tribe that conquered Gallia—modern-day France—during the last days of the Western Roman Empire.
+The Franks held more legal rights than the Gallo-Roman natives.
+To be a Frank was to be "free" under the law.
 Another use of that term is speaking "frankly", i.e. "freely".
 Because Benjamin Franklin was an early United States Postmaster General, satirist Richard Armour referred to free congressional mailings as the "Franklin privilege."

 The use of a franking privilege is not absolute but is generally limited to official business, constituent bulk mails, and other uses as prescribed by law, such as the "Congressional Frank" afforded to Members of Congress in the United States.
 This is not "free" franking, however, as each member is appropriated a budgeted amount to compensate the USPS for servicing the mail.

 A six-member bipartisan Commission on Congressional Mailing Standards, colloquially known as the "Franking Commission," is responsible for oversight and regulation of the franking privilege in the Congress.
 Among the Commission's responsibilities is to establish the "Official Mail Allowance" for each Member based proportionally on the number of constituents they serve.
 Certain other persons are also accorded the privilege such as Members-elect and former presidents and their spouse or widow as well.
 A president who is convicted in the Senate as a result of an impeachment trial would not have a franking privilege after being forced to leave office.
 The sitting president does not have personal franking privileges but the vice president, who is also President of the Senate, does.